PeriHub/PeriLab.jl/docs/src/man/mesh_input.md

 All elements that are defined in a element set in the Abaqus input file will be translated to PeriLab nodes.
 The center and volume of the elements will be calculated automatically.
 Have a look at the [AbaqusReader.jl](https://github.com/JuliaFEM/AbaqusReader.jl) package to see what elements are supported.

 !!! warning "Supported elements"
-    Currently only Hex8 and Wedge6 elements are tested!
+    Currently only Quad4, Tet4, Wedge6 and Hex8 elements are tested!

 ### How to define blocks and nodesets with Abaqus?